 Meet the famous Sadhu

 Having visited Pashupatinath Temple at dusk, the Sadhus (holy men) had retired to their living quarters for the night and my guide took me in to meet them.
 There was a courtyard of Sadhus but we had the main man to see, we knocked on his door and he welcomed us in.
-He has become a Sadhu at the age of 5 and has had no sex or marriage as he devoted himself to his God.
+He has become a Sadhu at the age of 5 and had no sex or marriage as he devoted himself to his God.

-His Rasta dreads on his head and beard were now at whopping 2m long and were pretty heavy when he unknotted from the top of his head and rested around my shoulders.
+His Rasta dreads on his head and beard were now a whopping 2m long and were pretty heavy when he unknotted from the top of his head and rested around my shoulders.
 The Sadhu is happy to pose for photos but he will expect you to cross his palm with rupees, Sadhus officially depend on gifts.

 Getting to Pashupatinath

-The buses are super dirty and I had a bandaged foot following my failed Everest Base Camp trek so it was taxi for me from Thamel.
+The buses are super dirty and I had a bandaged foot following my failed Everest Base Camp trek so it was a taxi for me from Thamel.
 It will cost around 500 NPR one way but I got the taxi to wait for me as the drivers at Pashupatinath can take advantage and charge you 3 times as much to return.
 My taxi waited 1.5 hours and I gave him 1300 NPR.

 Hiring a local guide

 On entering the Pashupatinath complex, I was stopped by a local guy who claimed to be a guide and he was, he had a license to prove it.
-Expect to pay between 700-1000 NPR for him to show me round and give me the lowdown of the rituals and traditions of Pashupatinath, took me up to the Pandra Shivalaya on the terraces, in to see the famous Sadhu and guided me to some great photo spots.
+Expect to pay between 700-1000 NPR for him to show me around and give me the lowdown of the rituals and traditions of Pashupatinath, took me up to the Pandra Shivalaya on the terraces, in to see the famous Sadhu and guided me to some great photo spots.
 Well worth it!
 However, there are scammers out there so watch out!

 There is normally a 1000 NPR admission fee but my said there was nobody on the gate.
 Non-hindus are not allowed to enter the temple so you just get to wander round the outside of the temple, the funeral ghats and along the river bank.